Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 5

 Elephants pouring out Kumbhas onto Lakshmi, Tanjore Big temple, Wikipedia [See Author's Note at end of post]

 In Parts OneTwoThree and Four I discussed the astrological, zodiacal and Vedic basis of the Kumbha Mela.
 In this fifth part of the series, I will discuss some of the many ways the Vedic Kumbha is celebrated in India, other than the Kumbha Mela itself.
-As already mentioned Kumbha means Water Jar (also pot, pitcher, ewer, vessel and urn) and is the Sanskrit name for the sign of Aquarius also known as the Water Bearer who in astrological lore pours out the cleansing waters of his Jar (Kumbha) onto humanity.
+As already mentioned Kumbha means Water Jar (also pot, pitcher, ewer, vessel and urn) and is the Sanskrit name for the sign of Aquarius, also known as the Water Bearer who in astrological lore pours out the cleansing waters of his Jar (Kumbha) onto humanity.
 According to Wikipedia, ‘[T]he kumbha symbolises the womb.
 It represents fertility, life, generative power of human beings and sustenance and is generally associated with devis [goddesses], particularly Ganga.’
-In Hindu mythology, the first kumbha was created by Prajapati – the known as the lord of animals or lord of creation.
+In Hindu mythology, the first kumbha was created by Prajapati – a god known as the lord of animals or lord of creation.

 Radius and Vesica Piscis measuring out one-third (120 degrees) of the circle (by Lori Tompkins)